Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 * [openEO Web Editor](https://editor.openeo.org) to visually build and execute processing workflows
 :::

-Throughout these guides, code examples for all three client languages are given.
-Select your preferred language with the code switcher on the right-hand side to set all examples to that language.

-# First Example: Output Formats

 In this example, we want to explore the different output formats that are possible with openEO.
 For that, we load and filter a collection (a datacube) of satellite data and calculate the temporal mean of that data.
 Different steps (e.g. a linear scaling) are done to prepare for the data to be output in one of the formats: Raster or text data.

+Throughout these guides, code examples for all three client languages are given.
+Select your preferred language with the code switcher on the right-hand side to set all examples to that language.

 ## Connecting to a back-end